Helen Richey: Aviation career

 In December 1933 Richey partnered with another female pilot, Frances Marsalis, to set an endurance record by staying airborne for nearly 10 days over Miami, Florida, with midair refueling.
 Their aircraft was a Curtiss Thrush, named "Outdoor Girl" after its sponsor, a cosmetics brand.
 Marsalis had previously set an endurance record the previous year with Louise Thaden in another Thrush.
 The refuelling was achieved by opening the central hatch, grabbing a dangling hose out of a Curtiss Robin and shoving it into the gas tank, which Richey likened to "wrestling with a cobra in a hurricane".
 Marsalis was killed during the 1934 Women's Air Meet in Dayton.

 In 1934 Richey won the premier air race at the first National Air Meet for women in Dayton, Ohio.
 Also in 1934, Central Airlines, a Greensburg, Pennsylvania–based carrier that eventually became part of United Airlines, hired Richey as a pilot; she made her first regular civil flight with them on December 31, taking a Ford Trimotor on the Washington to Detroit route.
-She eventually was forced to step down from the cockpit by the all-male pilots union.
+The airline had restrictions placed upon Richey on when she could fly, limiting her to fair weather.
+She resigned before completing a year with the airlines.

 In May 1936, Helen Richey, flying a light plane, set an international altitude record for aircraft weighing under 200 kg.
 She reached 18,448 ft during a flight from Congressional Airport to Endless Caverns Airport in New Market, Virginia.
 Richey flew the same plane that Benjamin King had flown to break the record previously.
+Helen was hired by the federal government's Bureau of Air Transport to assist with air marking, the act of making large signs on the ground or on rooftops to assist aviators in determining their location while airborne.

 After leaving Central Airlines, Richey continued to perform at air shows.
 In 1936 she teamed with Amelia Earhart in a transcontinental air race, the Bendix Trophy Race.
 Richey and Earhart came in fifth, beating some all-male teams.
 Later, Richey flew with the British Air Transport Auxiliary during World War II.

 After a year of ferrying British airplanes, Richey resigned from her Air Transport position on March 31, 1943, and returned home to McKeesport to be closer to her ailing mother, saying, "I felt mother needed me."

 On September 11, 1943, Richey and professional golfer Helen Detweiler were awarded their Army Air Force wings at Avenger Field in Sweetwater, Texas during a ceremony presided over by Jacqueline Cochran.
 Three weeks later, her mother died at their McKeesport home on October 2.

 In 1944, Richey was a member of the Women Airforce Service Pilots (WASPs) and was stationed at the New Castle Army Air Base in Delaware, where she was responsible for ferrying military planes to and from Canada.

 In addition to being the first female commercial airline pilot, Richey also was the first woman sworn in to pilot air mail and one of the first female flight instructors.